-The consumer electronics market in Hungary should recover in 2021, after previous sluggish growth in consumer electronics spending, which was attributed to factors such as fiscal austerity, tighter credit conditions, exceptionally high foreign-currency denominated debt and elevated unemployment levels.
-The pandemic-induced recession was a headwind and consumer sentiment declined sharply, along with Forint depreciation that reduced the affordability of imported devices, and those assembled locally with imported components.
+The consumer electronics market in Hungary started to recover in 2021, after previous sluggish growth in consumer electronics spending, which was attributed to factors such as fiscal austerity, tighter credit conditions, exceptionally high foreign-currency denominated debt and elevated unemployment levels.
+The pandemic-induced recession was a headwind and consumer sentiment declined sharply, along with forint depreciation that reduced the affordability of imported devices, and those assembled locally with imported components.
 Following global trends, devices for private use have shifted in Hungary from desktops and laptops to tablets.
 Consequently, retail sales of the former have fallen, including weak demand for enterprise computer hardware, such as desktops and printers, because of lower on-site headcount.
 The high performing product categories were notebooks and to a lesser extent tablets, which saw growth under lockdown policies when purchases were triggered by the surge in remote work and study.
 The Covid crisis also saw structural changes in the devices market in 2020 and there was a surge in online purchases.

 Sub-Sector Best Prospects

 The state is an important buyer of computers, as the underdeveloped IT infrastructure of the government and educational institutions are a target for EU-financed IT-development projects, along with state money allocated for such projects.
 Distribution of EU funds will help boost spending on computers and drive information society development.
-By 2022, all consumers across the country will have access to the internet for personal use through mobile or broadband connections at home, as the result of large infrastructure development.
+From 2022, all consumers across the country have access to the internet for personal use through mobile or broadband connections at home, as the result of large infrastructure development.

 There could be long-term opportunities arising from the pandemic because of the focus of European Union investment proposals on digital and green technology.
-Targets that will create opportunities and shape industry development include uptake of cloud/AI/big data, finance and support for tech start-ups, 5G rollout across the EU, and a doubling of the EU share of global semiconductor production.
+Targets that will create opportunities and shape industry development include uptake of cloud/AI/big data, finance, and support for tech start-ups, 5G rollout across the EU, and a doubling of the EU share of global semiconductor production.

 Hungarian consumers are relatively conservative and price-sensitive with regards to new products.
 Growth will be supported by the fact that replacement cycles of many consumer electronics in households have been lengthened by the economic crisis, and such products are reaching the end of their lifecycle.
 A more affluent household sector will also broaden the market for technologies such as smart watches and fitness trackers, smart assistant speakers, foldable and dual screen smartphones, wireless earbuds, and possibly AR/VR.
-Disposable income increases create potential for a higher value sales mix with more premium brands and flagship models.

 The audio-visual devices segment has a positive outlook for 2021.
-The release of next-generation game consoles by Sony and Microsoft launched marks the start of a new console upgrade super-cycle, but the market is smaller than in Western Europe due to lower incomes.
+The release of next-generation game consoles by Sony and Microsoft marks the start of a new console upgrade super-cycle, but the market is smaller than in Western Europe due to lower incomes.

 In terms of IT, low penetration for enterprise software in some verticals, including enterprise resource planning, customer relationship management, and supply chain management means a potential growth market for vendors, particularly as software-as-a-service (SAAS) development deepens the market.
 Harmonized EU rules on data privacy and security could catalyze the development of the local cloud computing market and create the potential for Hungary to develop into a regional hub.
 Companies will have to invest in key IT services and products to compete with EU rivals, with cloud services expected to outperform.
 Spending on IT security products is expected to grow rapidly in the coming three years.